- L900 Course Code

 What Careers Could I Consider?

 Successful graduates from this course will be eligible to apply to the police service.
 This course does not however guarantee entry or acceptance into the police service.
+For further information about applying to the police service please visit the College of Policing website.

 Every police service in England and Wales sets its own recruitment process and selection policy and entry requirements vary from service to service.
 You are advised to check your eligibility against the police service website, as this may assist you in deciding whether to undertake the BA (Hons) Professional Policing course.